-Linda, John and Arlene have worked tirelessly for dance and the promotion of The International until this day.
+Linda, John and Arlene have worked tirelessly for dance and the promotion of The International.
 Through their hard work, entries in all events have increased significantly, requiring for the necessity to extend The International Championships to four days.
 The planned extra day, advertised in 2019 was scheduled to commence in 2020, moving the Under 21 Latin Championship to the Monday and adding four new exciting competitions.
 The Amateur Rising Star Ballroom and Latin, The Junior Rising Star Ballroom and Latin.
 Due to exceptional circumstances forcing the majority of spectator events to be cancelled throughout the year, The International Championships 2020 was postponed to 2021.

 In July 2020, it was announced by Dance News in edition 2672 that Robin Short and Christopher Short through their business Cre8tive Producions were now proud organisers and presenters of The International Championships and The United Kingdom Championships.

 Robin Short and Christopher Short are pictured above.